vicr123/vicr123.github.io/src/pages/privacy.md

 Your data is stored on servers in the United States of America, owned by [GalaxyGate](https://galaxygate.net/).
 We use [CloudFlare](https://cloudflare.com/) as a proxy to our servers as protection against malicious attacks.
 Other than storing your information there, we don't disclose any of it to anyone else.

+The CloudFlare privacy policy is available [here](https://www.cloudflare.com/privacypolicy/)

 ### Services where no data is stored on our servers

 For some services, data must be sent to Victor Tran services, but the data is not stored.
 Examples include:

-- theTroposphere contacts Victor Tran servers when you add a city, and also when retrieving your location so we can show city information.
+- theTroposphere contacts Victor Tran servers when you add a city, and also when retrieving your location, so we can show city information.
 - last.fm integration in theBeat is proxied through CloudFlare servers.
-No data is saved in this interaction.
+No data is saved on Victor Tran servers in this interaction.

 In these instances, your data is processed and then discarded immediately.